Global Health Fellowships / Time Out of Programme

 Opportunities are also available under Step On Step Off Training (SST) guidance to take Time Out of Programme for self-construct posts between ST1 and 2.
 However Trainees must meet the eligibility criteria of satisfactory completion of ST1 with ARCP Outcome 1.
 Applications will not be approved if they interrupt secondary care posts other than for statutory reasons as this has implications in relation to certification and funding.

-OOP applications must be finalised and approved at least three months before the start date, so that Training Programme Directors can ensure the organisational needs of their schemes are appropriately addressed.
+OOP applications must be finalised and approved at least six months before the start date, so that Training Programme Directors can ensure the organisational needs of their schemes are appropriately addressed.

 Information about GP trainees who have undertaken self construct posts are available on the linked downloads.